Inheritance & Gift Tax Calculator

 Are the inheritance and gift tax rates the same?

 Yes.
-Both use the same progressive table: 10% up to 100M won, 20% to 500M, 30% to 1B, 40% to 3B, 50% above.
-Deduction rules differ, so the actual tax differs.
+Both use the same progressive table: 10% up to 100M won, 20% to 500M, 30% to 1B, 40% to 3B, and 50% above 3B.
+What differs is the deductions, since a gift subtracts the relationship-based gift deduction while an inheritance can draw on a wider set of estate deductions.
+Because the deductions differ, the same asset value can produce very different tax on each side.

 How much can a parent gift a child tax-free?